stylehatch/bryant/documentation.markdown

 - Install Jekyll: `gem install jekyll`
 - Fork this repository
-- Clone it: `git clone https://github.com/YOUR-USER/YOUR-USER.github.io`
+- Clone it: `git clone https://github.com/YOUR-USER/byron`
-- Run the Jekyll server: `jekyll --server`
+- Run the Jekyll server: `jekyll serve`

 You should have a server up and running locally at <http://localhost:4000>.